Stadiums of AFC Ajax: 1930–1996: Olympisch Stadion

 During the time at De Meer, the Olympic Stadium in Amsterdam played an important role for the club as well.
-Initially serving as grounds for matches with an attendance of 20.000 or higher, it was also used when artificial lighting was necessary.
+Initially serving as grounds for matches with an attendance of 20,000 or higher, it was also used when artificial lighting was necessary.
 Although the stadium was never in possession of the club, a multi-functional facility and not football specific grounds, many important matches were contested there.

 In 1921, the city of Amsterdam were permitted to host the Olympic Games, in turn appointing architect Jan Wils to build a new stadium.
-The Capital already had a stadium that could facilitate 24.700 people, which was built in 1911, however lacking a proper running track.
+The city already had a stadium that could facilitate 24,700 people, which was built in 1911, however lacking a proper running track.
 The stadium, located in Amsterdam-Zuid was expanded upon.
 The permanent home ground for cross town rivals Blauw-Wit, the stadium was sporadically used by Ajax as well.

-Following competition in terms of capacity provided by the completion of De Kuip in Rotterdam in 1937, two additional concrete rings were added to expand the capacity of the stadium, raising its total capacity from 34.000 to 64.000 people.
-The two main reasons for Ajax to use the Stadium was for its capacity, as well as for lighting purposes.
+Following competition in terms of capacity provided by the completion of De Kuip in Rotterdam in 1937, two additional concrete rings were added to expand the capacity of the stadium, raising its total capacity from 34,000 to 64,000 people.
+The two main reasons for Ajax to use the stadium was for its capacity, as well as for lighting purposes.
 Booking the stadium would prove to be problematic for Ajax, with Blauw-Wit and DWS as permanent tenants.

 The most notable match held at the stadium for Ajax, is arguably the Round of 16 match of the European Cup against Liverpool in 1966.
 Known as De Mistwedstrijd, Ajax would go on to defeat the reigning English champions 5–1, while playing in thick fog.